mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 The [`mismatch!`](@ref mismatch!(::PowerSystem, ::ACPowerFlow{NewtonRaphson})) function returns the maximum absolute values of active and reactive power injection mismatches, which are commonly used as a convergence criterion in iterative AC power flow algorithms.
 Note that the function can also be used to terminate the loop when using the Gauss-Seidel method, even though it is not required.

 !!! tip "Tip"
-    To ensure an accurate count of iterations, it is important for the user to place the iteration counter after the condition expressions within the if construct.
-Counting the iterations before this point can result in an incorrect number of iterations, as it leads to an additional iteration being performed.
+    To ensure an accurate count of iterations, the user should place the iteration counter after the condition expressions within the if construct.

 ---